DhruvrajZala46/tubemind/DEPLOYMENT_FIXES.md

 ### Leapcell.io Deployment
 When deploying to Leapcell.io, make sure to:
-1. Set `LEAPCELL=true` environment variable
-2. Set `DEPLOYMENT_ENV=leapcell` environment variable
+1. Set `DEPLOYMENT_ENV=leapcell` environment variable
-3. Use the worker script that doesn't require `.env.local`
+2. Use the worker script that doesn't require `.env.local`

 ## Automatic Adaptations